 5. Leverage assets

 Assets (formerly called ad extensions) are a tool that many PPC pros leverage to give campaigns an extra push.
-If you aren’t familiar with them or have been hesitant to start using them, now is the time to give them a go.
+If you aren’t familiar with them or have hesitated to use them, now is the time to give them a go.

 Many Google Ads only contain a title and a description.
 However, there are others that list additional information, such as site links or phone numbers.

-These additional elements are called ad extensions, and they can help in optimizing Google Ads.
+These additional elements, called ad extensions, can help optimize Google Ads.

 Some ad extensions you may want to consider using include: